sebam2k4/sebastiankulig-Jekyll/source/blog/_posts/2017-08-23-first-post.md

 ---
 layout: post
-title: Welcome to my first blog post!
-description: Blog posts coming soon... :&#41;
+type: post
+title: On the journey to Full-Stack Developer
+description: The Beginnings
 date: 2017-08-23 22:05:00 +0000
 categories:
 comments: true